 Collappor8 wants each engagement to be meaningful, clear and concise.
 We guarantee our work and a Charter of Success TM is how we do it.
 A Charter of Success is a set of concepts and skills that focus our collaborative team; enabling us to start quickly, engage effectively, break apart at the project or role completion and even re-engage.
 In other words, the charter of success is a roadmap that keeps the teams’ efforts concentrated on its purpose so commercial success can be achieved.

 How can you tell if your consultant is good?

-This roadmap can be used to find team members who get lost along the way, the ones who take their task, run with it and don’t look back.
-The charter of success assists us to easily identify these team members, turn them around and get them back on the right track before too much time is lost heading in the wrong direction.
+Our Trade Marked Charter of Success is a roadmap that can be used to find team members who get lost along the way, the ones who take their task, run with it and don’t look back.
+Our Charter of Success assists us to easily identify these team members, turn them around and get them back on the right track before too much time is lost heading in the wrong direction.

 The simple act of signing the Charter of Success is very powerful in helping each of the team members commit to those items agreed upon by the team.
 As the team works and completes its tasks, the Charter of Success will help guide the team along the path to success.

 Charter of Success Overview